hawtim/local-eslint-rule-demo/INTRO.md

 }
 ```

-Okay, now you may have a question, how do you know you need to use `node.body.body.length` to decide whether the catch block is empty or not?
+Okay, now you may have a question, how do I know that I need to use `node.body.body.length` to decide whether the catch block is empty or not?

 The answer is that you need to read the [AST](https://eslint.org/docs/developer-guide/working-with-rules#working-with-the-ast) of the code.

 AST is a tree representation of the source code that tells us about the code structure.

-Tools like ESLint create AST for a given piece of code and execute rules on it.
+And tools like ESLint will parser a given piece of code to AST and execute rules on it.

 To figure out specific instructions for our custom rule, we need to inspect AST manually.

 You can use [AST explorer](https://astexplorer.net/) to check the AST of your code.
 Let's check the AST of the following code:

 ```js
 try {